 Discoverable, joined-up services

-‘It is easy to interact with government across channels (e.g. phone, website) and I can access support as I need it’
+‘It is easy to interact with government across channels (for example, by phone or on a website) and I can access support as I need it.’

 Robust, safe and secure

 ‘The digital systems I interact with are robust and my information is safe and secure.’